How to Build a Sales Prospect List [Free Template]

 Contact Information

-You need enough information to determine if they fit your buyer persona and to get in touch with them, such as:
+You need enough information for each contact to determine if they fit your buyer persona and to get in touch with them, including:

 • Name